-(Editor's Note: We are continuing our Bro Council Finance series, creatively titled "Broker", with an article about financial advisors.
-Yes, we have a lot of humor and sports on the site, but we want to help men be better at being...men.
-One of the things most men could work on is becoming better with their finances.
-In this months article we ask the question "Do you need a financial advisor" - read on to find out.)
+(Editor's Note: We are continuing our BC Finance series with an article about financial advisors.
+One of the things most of us could work on is becoming better with our finances.
+In this article we ask the question "Do you need a financial advisor" - read on to find out.)

 If you’re reading this article, you may be interested in finance, but just don’t know where to begin.
 You may be interested in investments, or you might just be lured in by my sweet by-line.